mckenzielee/Qi-Docs/docs/QiView_information.rst

 Changing Stream Type
 --------------------

 Views can be used to change the Type defining a Stream.
-You cannot modify the QiType; types are immutable.
+You cannot modify the SdsType; types are immutable.
 But you can map a stream from its current type to a new type.

-To update a Stream Type, define a QiView and PUT the view to the following:
+To update a Stream Type, define an SdsView and PUT the view to the following:

 ::